atlas-doc/doc/atlas-api-documentation/api-reference/Incident-Management/Incident-List.md

 # Incident List

-The "Incident List" is used to batch query incidents.
+The "Incident List" is used to retrieve incidents in batches.

 ### Dependency